Join our mailing list to stay informed!

 Posted by Revive Financial on May 29, 2021 4:57:00 PM

-The Signs of Financial Hardship
+Signs of Financial Hardship

 Some other signs indicating you are on your way to financial hardship include:

-• Using Credit Cards.
-If you are relying on your credit card to pay for essential expenses like petrol and groceries, this is a sign you are in trouble.
+• Using Credit Cards: If you are relying on your credit card to pay for essential expenses like petrol and groceries, this is a sign you are in trouble.

-• Applying for small cash loans.
-You are falling into Financial Hardship if you are relying on payday loans in order to make repayments on existing debts.
+• Applying for small cash loans: You are falling into financial hardship if you are relying on payday loans in order to make repayments on existing debts.

-• Making Sacrifices.
-Not buying an expensive TV because you can't afford one is a smart budgeting decision.
+• Making Sacrifices: Not buying an expensive TV because you can't afford one is a smart budgeting decision.
 But skipping lunch because you can't afford to buy food is a sacrifice you shouldn't have to make.

 Financial Hardship Arrangements